amirongit/notecode/algebra1FullCourse.md

 range of functions is the set of all `y`s in their relations or all of their possible outputs.<br>
 vertical line test determines if lines are functions by examining if they intersect more than once with any vertical line.<br>
 if they do, they aren't considered as valid functions because they produce more than one `y` for one given `x`.<br>
-systems of linear equations consist of multiple of them with common values.<br>
+systems of linear equations consist of multiple equations having common values.<br>
-solutions of systems of linear equations are ordered pairs or points which satisfy all of them or exist on all of their lines.<br>
+solutions of systems of linear equations in two variables are ordered pairs or points which satisfy all of them or exist on all of their lines.<br>
 systems of linear equations are either:
 - inconsistent: which consist of parallel lines & don't have solutions
 - consistent: which consist of independent equations (having one intersection) & have single solutions